 Rose’s Water Ice

 Rose’s specializes in two things: year-round breakfast sandwiches people go out of their way for and some of the best water ice around when the weather is warm enough.
 Their kiosk in Roxborough always has standards like cherry, lemon, and chocolate and serves special flavors like watermelon, lime, and super peach.
+It’s made fresh every day.
 Location: 4240 Pechin Street

 Siddiq’s Real Fruit Water Ice